SMART2016/go-rule-engine/README.md

   - `direnv allow`

 ## To generate the store code to fetch , save and remove processed events with sqlc
+- Navigate to the configs directory and then run below
 - `sqlc generate`
   - This will generate all code in `store` package from the schema and store sql file.